Tadasei/laravel-contacts/README.md

 ### Configuring The Country Model

-By default, this package uses the `Country` model from [nnjeim/world](https://github.com/nnjeim/world) to add phone code support for the following contact method types:
+This package references an `App\Models\Country` model and requires manual supply of its implementation to add phone code support through a `phone_code` attribute for the following contact method types:

 * `landline`
 * `mobile`